efredericks/gvsu-cis437/term-projects.md

 1. TOC
 {:toc}

-Your **overall task** is to create a functioning prototype of something graphics-related.
+Your **overall task** is to create a functioning prototype of an application that links together **four** cloud services.
 Note that this is about a *half*-term project.
 If you wish to start at the very beginning of the class because you want to use this as an excuse to build something really incredible feel free to chat with me when you have a thought.

+Additionally, if you have any desire to work on a research project please also discuss with me early on, as this is both a possibility for extra credit and in-class research experience.

 Project teams can be from 1 to 4 people.